-There are ten Board members: three judicial and two legal members (a Judge, a Sheriff Principal, a Sheriff, an Advocate and a Solicitor) and five lay members including the lay Chairing Member.
+There are twelve board members: four judicial and two legal members (two judges, a sheriff principal, a sheriff, an advocate and a solicitor) and six lay members including the lay chairing member.

-The Chairing Member receives an annual salary of £17,500.
-Four of the lay members and the two legal members receive a fee of £290 per day.
-The three judicial members do not receive any fees for work undertaken.
-All Board Members are eligible to claim for expenses incurred on Board business.
+The chairing member receives an annual salary of £17,500.
+The other lay members and the two legal members receive a fee of £290 per day.
+The four judicial members do not receive any fees for work undertaken.
+All board members are eligible to claim for expenses incurred on Board business.

 Sir Muir Russell, KCB FRSE

-Sir Muir was appointed until October 2011 and has been reappointed until September 2014.
+Sir Muir was appointed to JABS in 2008 and has been reappointed twice, until September 2016.

 Dr Michael Ewart